-At this juncture we’re reaching the point of diminishing returns with shots framed with the action slightly off-center in the foreground and some looming threat in the background.
+At this juncture, we’re reaching the point of diminishing returns with shots framed with the action slightly off-centre in the foreground and some looming threat in the background.
 Even if you concede that it’s a genre staple, it still feels overused here with way too many moments from the same angle.

 Some of the staging seems forced.
-It’s a two-story house, but it feels like something out of Harry Potter where they go in a tent and the inside is cavernous — nine people live there even though rooms are off limits — with tropes aplenty (a dumbwaiter, a stair lift, a hidden subterranean room where its intended purpose is unclear).
+It’s a two-storey house, but it feels like something out of Harry Potter where they go in a tent and the inside is cavernous — nine people live there even though rooms are off limits — with tropes aplenty (a dumbwaiter, a stair lift, a hidden subterranean room that’s intended purpose is unclear).
 The oldest girl dressing like she’s headed to a sock hop feels silly, too.

 THE BONUS FEATURES

 It’s a surprisingly interesting set of extras on the Blu-ray, starting with a deleted scenes featurette, which is akin to deleted scenes with director commentary we’ve seen on others.
-What’s different though is that there appears to be no way to simply watch the scenes.
+However, what’s different is that there appears to be no way to simply watch the scenes.
 Instead what you get is Sandberg talking about his thought process and why they got cut in pretty good detail.